BRGM/ComPASS/doc/command_line_options.rst

 with CPR-AMG preconditioning, 1e-6 relative tolerance, 150 maximum iterations and a restart of 30.
 This makes the syntax shorter when only switching between low level options.

-For more information on linear solving options, see :ref:`the linear solver guide <linear_solvers>`
+For more information on linear solving options, see :ref:`the linear solver guide <Linear solvers>`